-Since cancer is essentially a collection of uncontrollably reproducing cells, it can occur just about anywhere in the body and spread far from the point of origin – through organs, blood, bone, muscles, or even the lymph system.
-Due to this, many of the most common types of cancer in the world are unrelated, existing in isolated parts of the body.
+Since cancer is a collection of uncontrollably reproducing cells, it can occur anywhere in the body and spread far from the point of origin – through organs, blood, bone, muscles, and even the lymph system.

 What Is Breast Cancer?

 Breast cancer is a common form of cancer among females, with an estimated 3 million women living with the condition in the United States alone.
-Women are not in fact the only individuals at risk however; men can also develop breast cancer, with about 2,500 males diagnosed each year.
+However, women are not the only individuals at risk; men can also develop breast cancer (about 2,500 males are diagnosed each year).

-In other more severe situations, the tumors can be malignant, and can invade other parts of the breast tissue.
-Or, they can even go so far as invading other parts of the body, which is known as metastasizing.
+Like other forms of cancer, tumorous cell growths within breast tissue can either be malignant or benign.
+When malignant tumors in breast tissue invade other parts of the body, the process is known as metastasizing.
 Breast cancer is the second most common form of cancer amongst women in the world.

 What Is Leukemia?

-Leukemia is a very different kind of cancer compared to some of the other most common forms, as it affects the blood and marrow within the bones.
-Not much can be done to prevent someone from developing leukemia.
-And although many cases historically have been seen among children, the fact is that more adults are diagnosed than are kids.
+Leukemia is cancer that affects blood and marrow within the bones.
+Unfortunately, there is no known way to prevent leukemia from developing.
+Although many cases historically are seen among children, the fact is that more adults are diagnosed each year than kids.

-Additionally, men are more likely to develop this disease than are women, and Caucasians are more likely than African-Americans to be diagnosed.
-Leukemia is the 10th most common form of cancer amongst all genders and races.
-It is said that more than 350,000 individuals were living with the condition in 2018 alone.
+Additionally, men are more likely to develop leukemia than are women, and Caucasians are more likely than African-Americans to be diagnosed.
+Leukemia is the tenth most common form of cancer amongst all genders and races.

 What Is Skin Cancer?